 Chemical Engineering and Electrical Engineering

 A combined degree may be obtained in chemical engineering and electrical engineering.
-Because there are many course options for this dual degree, you should see Prof. Montgomery and Prof. Yagle to discuss an individual program schedule.
+Because there are many course options for this dual degree, you should an advisor in the ChE Undergraduate Office and Prof. Yagle to discuss an individual program schedule.

 Chemical Engineering and any other Engineering Discipline

 An advisor in the ChE Undergraduate Program Office would be happy to discuss other dual degrees, based on your area of interest, and help you prepare a program of study.

 You can also pursue simultaneous Bachelor’s Degrees from the College of Engineering and the College of Literature, Science, and the Arts.
 General requirements for a combined degree with LSA are described fully in the CoE Bulletin under Combined Degree Requirements.